 About the Writer: Henry Ee, FBCI, CBCP, ACTA

 Henry Ee is the Managing Director for BCP Asia (www.bcpasia.com).
-He is a certified professional with more than 25 years experience in the business resilience industry.
-Henry has developed business continuity and crisis management programmes across many different industries including Healthcare, Financial, Manufacturing, the Public Sector and many others.
-Currently Henry holds many voluntarily positions including Vice-President of RIMAS, Chairman for BCI Singapore Chapter, SEA chairman for IAEM, Member of UNISDR.
-He was also recently involved as a Technical Expert in the International Standards Organisation (ISO) for Business Continuity and Resilience and was involved as a working group member for Enterprise Singapore and SBF's Guide on Business Continuity Planning for COVID-19.
+He is a certified professional with more than 25 years of experience in the business resilience industry.
+Henry has developed business continuity and crisis management programmes for the healthcare industry, inclusive of hospitals, clinics and their corporate offices.
+Currently Henry holds many voluntarily positions including Vice-President of RIMAS, Chairman for BCI Singapore Chapter, Member of UNDRR.
+He was also recently involved as a Technical Expert in the International Standards Organisation (ISO) for Business Continuity and Resilience and was involved as a working group member for Enterprise Singapore and SBF’s Guide on Business Continuity Planning for COVID-19.